DanejSakshi13/Proposal/README.md

 ### But...
 I Love You
-- Email-sms spam detector is a NLP(Natural Language Processing) and ML(Machine Learning) project.
+- .
-- This project/application can help you to classify the spam/ham(not spam) messages dropped either as a mail or a SMS.
+- This project/ web application can help you to propose your crush and make her forever and ever yours only.

 ### :books: Index